-(1) Damages caused by grey seals, marbled seals, brown bears, wolves, lynxes, European minks, white-tailed eagles, ospreys and migrating cranes, geese and barnacle geese, and the costs of application of measures to prevent damages will be compensated in part.
+- (1) Damages caused by grey seals, marbled seals, brown bears, wolves, lynxes, European minks, white-tailed eagles, ospreys and migrating cranes, swans, geese and barnacle geese, and the costs of application of measures to prevent damages will be compensated in part.

-- (2) The methodology for assessment of the damages specified in subsection (1) of this section, the specific extent for compensation of damages, the procedure for compensation, and the specific extent of and procedure for compensating the costs of application of preventive measures will be established by a regulation of the Minister of the Environment. - (3) The damages specified in subsection (1) of this section will be compensated according to the application of the injured party to the following extent: - 1) damage caused by grey seals or marbled seals to traps to the extent of the costs needed to replace the traps on the basis of a cost calculation but not exceeding 30 per cent of the sales price of a new equivalent trap in the year during which damage was caused; - 2) damage caused by grey seals and marbled seals to gillnets and entangling nets to the extent of 70 per cent of the costs needed to replace the nets; - 3) damage caused by seals to the extent of up to 320 euros per fishing gear set out in the fishing permit annually;
+[RT I, 08.07.2014, 3 entry into force 01.08.2014] - (2) The methodology for assessment of the damages specified in subsection (1) of this section, the specific extent for compensation of damages, the procedure for compensation, and the specific extent of and procedure for compensating the costs of application of preventive measures will be established by a regulation of the minister responsible for the field. - (3) The damages specified in subsection (1) of this section will be compensated according to the application of the injured party to the following extent: - 1) damage caused by grey seals or marbled seals to traps to the extent of the costs needed to replace the traps on the basis of a cost calculation but not exceeding 30 per cent of the sales price of a new equivalent trap in the year during which damage was caused; - 2) damage caused by grey seals and marbled seals to gillnets and entangling nets to the extent of 70 per cent of the costs needed to replace the nets; - 3) damage caused by seals to the extent of up to 320 euros per fishing gear set out in the fishing permit annually;

-4) damage caused by migrating cranes, geese and barnacle geese to the extent of 3200 euros to one person per one harvesting season;
+4) damage caused by migrating cranes, swans, geese and barnacle geese to the extent of 3200 euros to one person per one harvesting season;